Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### ProcessImages

 This routine processes a slice of IDs until the slice is drained completely.
 Once the slice is drained the routine goes into suspend instead of sleep waiting on a channel.
-The processing of a signle ID is through the following steps in order:
+The processing of a single ID is through the following steps in order:

 * Establish a gRPC connection to the Face Recognition service (explained under Face Recognition)
 * Retrieve the image record from the database
 * Setup two functions for the [Circuit Breaker](#circuit-breaker)
   * Function 1: The main function which does the RPC method call
   * Function 2: A health check for the Ping of the circuit breaker
 * Call Function 1 which sends the path of the image to the face recognition service.
-This path should be accessible.Preferably something shared, like an NFS
+This path should be accessible by the face recognition service.
+Preferably something shared, like an NFS
 * If this call fails, update the image record as FAILEDPROCESSING
 * If it succeeds, an image name should come back which corresponds to a person in the db.
-It runs a Joined SQL query which gets the corresponding person's id
+It runs a joined SQL query which gets the corresponding person's id
-* It then proceeds to update the Image record in the database with PROCESSED status and the ID of the person that image was identified as
+* Update the Image record in the database with PROCESSED status and the ID of the person that image was identified as

-And this is it.
-This service can be replicated, meaning, more than one could run of it at any given time without problems.
+This service can be replicated, meaning, more than one could run at the same time.

 ### Circuit Breaker

-So, in a system where replicating resources requires little time, there still could be cases where, for example, the network goes down, or there are communication problems of any kind between two services.
-I though for fun, I implement a little circuit breaker around the gRPC calls.
+In a system where replicating resources requires little to no effort, there still could be cases where, for example, the network goes down, or there are communication problems of any kind between two services.
+I implement a little circuit breaker around the gRPC calls for fun mostly.

-This is how it works basically:
+This is how it works:

 TODO: Insert nice gif here.

 As you can see, once there are 5 unsuccessful calls to the service the circute breaker activates and doesn't allow any more calls to go through.
 After a configured amount of time, it will send a Ping call to the service to see if it's back up.
 If that still errors out, it increases the timeout.
-If not, it allows the remaining calls to happen.
+If not, it opens the circuit and allows traffic to proceed.

 ## Front-End